mariocasciaro/scatter/README.md

 Notice you require a service exactly in the same way you require a module! **The service becomes a dependency**!

 Also notice how you can require the express npm module with `npm!express`.
-This is not required, you can still use the normal `require` for it, but it's adviced if you are using dependencies that need to be shared across scatter-ed modules.
+This is not required, you can still use the normal `require` for it, but it's advised if you are using dependencies that need to be shared across scatter-ed modules.

 Another cool thing, is that the three modules do not know of the existence of each other, they are totally decoupled.